OfficeDev/office-scripts-docs/docs/develop/external-calls.md

 Any external API calls fail when a script is run with Power Automate.
 This is a behavioral difference between running a script through the Excel client and through Power Automate.
 Be sure to check your scripts for such references before building them into a flow.

 > [!WARNING]
 > The mechanism used to block external API calls from the [Excel Online connector] in Power Automate is less secure than the rest of the platform.
 This is a known issue during the Office Scripts preview phase.
 It will be addressed before Office Scripts is turned on by default for organizations.
-If your data is highly sensitive and you're concerned with potential external calls from scripts transmitting data to external sources, your admin should either disable the Excel Online connector in Power Automate or turn off Office Scripts for Excel on the web.
+If your data is highly sensitive and you're concerned with potential external calls from scripts transmitting data to external sources, your admin should either disable the Excel Online connector in Power Automate or turn off Office Scripts for Excel on the web through the [Office Scripts administrator controls](https://support.microsoft.com/office/19d3c51a-6ca2-40ab-978d-60fa49554dcf).

 ## Definition files for external APIs